'Hamilton' creator spills his mixtape secrets

 Miranda came back on Thursday and said he'd been thinking about her mixtape all day, while he was on set and offered a few suggestions for closing tunes.
 He said Semisonic's "Singing In My Sleep" would be a bold choice, because it's about falling in love through a mixtape.

-If you scroll through the Twitter feed, you'll see that his fans are on pins and needles waiting to hear Peaches' mixtape, and more importantly, find out if it was a success.
+If you scroll through the Twitter feed, you'll see that his fans are on pins and needles waiting to hear if Peaches' mixtape was a success.

-Peaches tweeted on Friday that she's almost done, and has promised to keep everyone on Twitter updated.
+She tweeted her mix out on Friday afternoon, and has promised to keep everyone on Twitter updated.

-"I respect Lin so much as a writer and composer, he was so kind to help me out I want to make good song choices!" she told CNN in a Twitter direct message.
+"I respect Lin so much as a writer and composer, he was so kind to help me out I want to make good song choices!" she told CNN.
 She said her friend isn't on Twitter, so she wasn't worried about him seeing the conversation, but she wanted to remain anonymous.

 Peaches said all the attention has added a little pressure, but said picking songs that flow together and will connect with the person is already pretty intense.